 Join Frodo, Gollum and Gandalf on an epic API design adventure.
 In this session, based on my own experience defining and sharing API design common practices in my company and based on the API styles guides that I have collected on apistylebook.com, we will discover why we desperately need API style guides and how they can or cannot help us create a smooth API surface for a company.

 My talk …And GraphQL for all?
 A few things to think about before blindly dumping REST for GraphQL which I gave at API Days Paris 2016 last December was recorded and the video is now available on InfoQ.

 You can also read my write up here on the blog.

-I’ve just added the Google API Design Guide to the API Stylebook.
+I’ve added the Deliveroo API Design Guidelines to the API Stylebook.